-Thus far, the bulk of investment capital leveraged by PHAs has been in the context of the HOPE VI program.
-HOPE VI was created by Congress to spur redevelopment of distressed public housing, typically through the demolition of existing projects and the reconstruction of mixed-income developments.
+Thus far, the bulk of investment capital leveraged by PHAs has been in the context of the HOPE VI Program.
+HOPE VI was created by Congress to spur redevelopment of distressed public housing, by demolishing of existing projects and building mixed-income developments.
 The typical development involves a partnership with private entities.
-Beyond the extension of loans and the purchase of tax credits, however, the extent of private investment in below-market-rate housing has been extremely limited (Salama, 1999).
+Beyond the extension of loans and the purchase of tax credits, however, private investment in below-market-rate housing has been extremely limited (Salama, 1999).

-Market-oriented principles underlie other provisions of the 1998 housing legislation.
+Market-oriented principles underlie other provisions of QHWRA.
 The rules governing housing vouchers-the quintessential market-oriented housing program-were changed to make the program as transparent as possible.
 In some parts of the Nation, only a limited number of potentially eligible landlords rent to Section 8 certificate and voucher recipients.
-To make the program more attractive to landlords, QHWRA enacted several provisions.
-One of these provisions is the permanent repeal of the take one, take all rule, which stated that landlords who rented to one Section 8 tenant could not discriminate against future participants in the Section 8 program.
-The repeal was intended to encourage landlords to experiment with the Section 8 program without the disincentive of permanent participation.
-QHWRA also made the relationship between Section 8 tenants and landlords more like a traditional landlord/tenant relationship.
-Under previous law, leases with Section 8 recipients were for indefinite periods; under the new law, such leases must generally extend for only 1 year unless the prevailing practice in the area is different.
+To make the program more attractive to landlords, QHWRA permanently repealed the take one, take all rule that required any landlord who rented to a Section 8 tenant not to discriminate against future voucher or certificate recipients on the grounds of their participation in the Section 8 program.
+The logic behind the repeal was that it would encourage landlords to experiment with the Section 8 program without the disincentive of permanent participation.
+QHWRA also made the relationship between Section 8 tenants and landlords more like the normal landlord/tenant relationship.
+Under previous law, leases with Section 8 recipients were for indefinite periods; under the new law, they must generally extend for only 1 year unless the prevailing practice in the area is different.